energyquantified/eq-python-client/docs/intro/quickstart-realto.rst

 This page gives a short introduction on how to get started with Energy Quantified's Python library for **Realto users**.

+If you have an Energy Quantified user account, you should read the :doc:`quickstart guide <quickstart>` instead.

 -----

 2-minute guide